-On a warm and buggy Sunday morning, we drove to Headlands Beach State Park so Sally could see Lake Erie for the first time.
+On a warm and buggy Sunday morning, we drove to Headlands Beach State Park so my wife could see Lake Erie for the first time.
 I warned her that it wasn’t all that special — the last time I was there, a green scum covered the water and the lake reeked.

 This time the water was fine.
 It was the air that was unbearable.
 It was packed with gnats — giant clouds of them that got in our mouths and noses and hair.
 It was miserable.
 I wanted to see the Fairport Harbor West Breakwater Light, so we took a half-mile long trail through trees and grass where the bugs almost drove us nuts.
 Things got a little better once we made it to the beach.

 I walked out onto the breakwater and took these photos of the light.
 It was build in 1925 and replaced the Grand River Lighthouse which is now a maritime museum.
 Notice the bugs hovering in some of these photos.
 By the breakwater, there was a second, larger type that was swarming everywhere.

 Here’s a shot of the breakwater light from the hill by the Grand River Light.
 The light still functions as a navigation aid, but the building is privately owned by somebody who wants to turn it into a vacation home.